b001tc/Merchant001-SDK/README.md

 # Merchant001 SDK

 NOTE!
-This is the updated version of the previous vesion.
+This is the updated version of the previous version.
 It still updates.

 # Install